LOADING ...

 I had to a studio and of course pay

-for the recording session
+for the recording myself

-So way back then before Social
+So way then before Social Media

 I let my fingers do the walking through the pages